 This bill amends the Code of West Virginia to clarify that solar generation facilities are not considered part of agricultural operations for appraisal and agricultural production purposes.
 Specifically, it states that the development, operation, or ownership of a solar generation facility does not qualify as farming, regardless of the height of the solar panels.
-Additionally, any land used for solar generation that produces electricity for commercial sale or other non-agricultural purposes will not be classified as farm property.
+The bill also specifies that any land used for solar generation to produce electricity commercially, or for purposes other than supporting a farm residence or agricultural activities, will not be classified as farm property.
 However, a farm will retain its classification as agricultural property if solar panels are installed solely on buildings used for farming.

 Statutes affected: Introduced Version: 11-1A-10, 19-19-2